RedHat-UX/red-hat-design-system/elements/rh-dialog/docs/40-accessibility.md

 ## Accessible labels

 Each dialog needs an accessible name.
-If a dialog has a heading tag in the `header` or default slot, this component will automatically apply an appropriate ID to the heading tag and an `aria-labelledby` attribute to the `<dialog>`.
+If a dialog has a heading tag in the `header` or default slot, it will automatically be used as the accessible name of the dialog.

 Users can optionally provide an `accessible-label` attribute which overrides the built-in `aria-labelledby` functionality: